-ON the coldest darkest days of winter, there is nothing like the smell of fresh basil to bring back the memory of summer in the garden.
+On the coldest darkest days of winter, there is nothing like the smell of fresh basil to bring back the memory of summer in the garden.
 Follow the four easy steps below to experience the joy of growing basil year-round.

 Start with a bag of high-quality organic soil and a packet of seeds.
 I love our Organic Seed Starting Mix because it is so rich in nutrients that you won't need to add fertilizer for at least six weeks.
-One packet of High Mowing Organic basil seeds will be enough to keep you well-stocked in basil plants, with plenty to share.
+One packet of genovese basil seeds will be enough to keep you well-stocked in basil plants, with plenty to share.
 You can use ordinary 4-6" pots for growing.
 However, if you use self-watering containers, such as our Pop-Out Pots, the soil will stay consistently moist and your plants will be happier, healthier and will grow faster.

 Use scissors to thin crowded seedlings.

-Step 3: Keep the soil moist, but not soaking wet.
+- Keep the soil moist, but not soaking wet.
 If the plants start to look crowded as they grow, use scissors to thin them out.
 Snip the extra seedlings at the soil line and enjoy them in a salad.

-Step 4: A month after planting, you can enjoy the aroma of basil by running your hands over the small leaves.
+- A month after planting, you can enjoy the aroma of basil by running your hands over the small leaves.
 Two months after planting, you may have enough basil leaves to make fresh pesto and impress your friends!
 If the leaves start looking pale green in color, start using liquid fertilizer, mixing at the rate recommended on the package.
 For continuous harvests, plant a batch of seeds every few weeks.

 Get in on the best deals, new products and gardening tips.